 Beyond the Keyboard

 « After many years of practice my musical path seemed to be planned. ». « The ‘traditional’ way of playing the piano had bored me.
-I knew too well the instrument, I couldn’t be creative any more with the codes and rules I learn.
+I knew too well the instrument, I couldn’t be creative any more with the codes and rules I had learnt.
 I was looking for a new way to approach the instrument, a balance between chance and control, similar to the feeling you get by working instinctively on synthesizers.
-I realized I had many things to learn from analogue electronic instruments, which represent strictness and precision.
-These machinesfar from being ‘perfect’, almost have feelings I believe, and they behave unexpectedly and unpredictably at times.
+I realized I had many things to learn from analogue electronic instruments, which represent more than just strictness and precision.
+These machines, far from being ‘perfect’, almost have feelings I believe, and they behave unexpectedly and unpredictably at times.
 I thought that by studying and trying to discover their secrets I might be able to push to new boundaries my ‘machine’ from the very beginning, the piano. »

-Since his teenage years Fabrizio has worked on classical and electronic music productions.
-He’s definitely not the classical music guy who had just discovered techno.
-During his apprentice years at the musical academy in Turin he was working as producer in dance music studios at the same time ( « commercial stuff » he admits ), hiding his ‘double life’ to the professors, and to the DJs.
-Arriving in Paris in 2007 his objective takes shape. « I always had this idea to do electronic music you can dance to, techno, with acoustic instruments, and especially with the piano. »
+Since his teenage years Fabrizio has worked simultaneously on both classical and electronic music productions.
+He’s definitely not the classical music guy who has just discovered techno.
+Throughout his apprentice years at the musical academy in Turin he was working as a producer in dance music studios at the same time ( « commercial stuff » he admits ), hiding his ‘double life’ to both the professors, and the DJs.
+Arriving in Paris in 2007 his objective starts to take shape. « I always had this idea to do electronic music you can dance to, techno, with acoustic instruments, and especially with the piano. »